LABI Logo Get Involved

 Workforce Development

-LABI Position: Support the transformation of Louisiana’s workforce development system to encourage partnerships across K-12 schools, higher education, and employers to create and fill high-demand, high-wage jobs.
+LABI Position: Support the transformation of Louisiana’s workforce development system toencourage partnerships across early childhood education programs, K-12 schools, universities, community and technical colleges and employers to create and fill high-demand, high-wage jobs.
 Encourage the coordinated and streamlined utilization of public funds and programs — federal, state and local — toward data-driven workforce development goals.
-Support programs in high school that offer dual enrollment, college credit, industry-based certifications, and skills training, including work-based learning opportunities.
-Advocate for targeted training and recruitment of skilled trades for men and women to combat the workforce shortage in critical sectors such as health care, construction, IT and manufacturing.
-Support initiatives to bring adult learners back into the workforce, including rational and effective re-entry programs and policies for ex-offenders.
-Overall, the voice and perspective of Louisiana employers must be included in all efforts from top-to-bottom in workforce development.
+IT and manufacturing.
+Overall, the voice and perspective of Louisiana employers must be included in all efforts from toptobottom in workforce development.

 Career and Technical Education: Support legislation and policies to expand and improve the delivery of skills training in partnership with Louisiana employers, community colleges and K-12 schools.
 LABI supports improvements to the JumpStart program to incentivize training and certification for students in fields with high-demand, high-wage jobs.